Skip to content

 skillslab3

-The R. Phillip Burns Medical/Surgical Simulation Center at the UT College of Medicine Chattanooga is a state-of-the-art clinical skills simulation center that houses both a surgical skills lab and a human patient simulation lab.
-Both sections of the Center provide an innovative and progressive facility with stimulating educational experiences in a multidisciplinary learning environment in which residents, practicing physicians, and allied healthcare professionals can train and learn to provide better patient care.
-Dr. Michael Carr is the Medical Director for the Clinical Skills and Simulation Center.
+The Dr. R. Phillip Burns Medical/Surgical Simulation Center at UT College of Medicine-Chattanooga is a state-of-the-art clinical skills simulation center that houses both a surgical skills lab and a human patient simulation lab.
+Both sections provide an innovative and progressive facility with stimulating educational experiences in a multidisciplinary learning environment where healthcare professionals can train and learn to provide better patient care.

-"It is good to have this vital educational element available to our students, residents, and practicing staff at our institution," according to Dr. R. Phillip Burns, Professor and Chair of the Department of Surgery and original Medical Director for the Medical/Surgical Skills Laboratory.
-"Skills training has become more and more frequently required by credentialing agencies such as the Residency Review Committee as an important part of medical education."
+"It is good to have this vital educational element available to our students, residents, and practicing staff at our institution,"according to Dr. R. Phillip Burns, Professor Emeritus and original Medical Director for the Medical/Surgical Skills Laboratory.
+"Skills training has become more frequently required by credentialing agencies such as the Residency Review Committee as an important part of medical education."

-The Skills Lab has a state-of-the-art operating room, a micro-surgery room, an anatomical dissection suite, a classroom and trainers in laparoscopy, endoscopy and ultrasound.
-Residents in Internal Medicine, Emergency Medicine, Pediatrics, Neonatology, Orthopedics, Urology and Plastic Surgery are instructed in the acquisition of new skills and the practice of new medical/surgical techniques using the principles of deliberate practice.
+The Skills Lab has a fully equipped operating room, a micro-surgery room, an anatomical dissection suite, a classroom, and trainers in endoscopy, laparoscopy, and ultrasound.
+Residents in Emergency Medicine, Internal Medicine, Orthopedics, Pediatrics/Neonatology, Plastic Surgery, and Urology learn new skills and practice new techniques using the principles of deliberate practice.

-The adjoining high-fidelity Simulation Lab uses a team environment to teach medical students, residents, faculty, nurses, paramedics, physician assistants, and other allied healthcare personnel patient communication skills essential to work in the interdisciplinary environment of a hospital.
-The Lab can be configured to resemble a trauma bay, an operating room, intensive care unit, emergency department or a neonatal intensive care unit and there are high-fidelity manikins for the premature infant, toddler, and adult.
+The adjoining high-fidelity Simulation Lab uses a team environment to teach medical students, residents, faculty, nurses, paramedics, physician assistants, and other allied healthcare personnel skills essential to working in the interdisciplinary environment of a hospital.
+The lab can be configured to resemble a trauma bay, an operating room, intensive care unit, emergency department, or a neonatal ICU with high-fidelity manikins for the premature infant, toddler, and adult.
 The lifelike, computer-controlled manikins enable participants to practice integrated medical care in reduced stress situations.
 Multiple studies have demonstrated that simulation can be used to reliably teach and measure resident competencies in multiple area of practice.

-The high-fidelity manikin simulation area currently consists of three rooms that can be configured as an emergency room, trauma bay, operating room, and adult and neonatal ICUs.
-All rooms have pan/tilt cameras and ceiling mounted microphones for valuable after action debriefing and review.
+The high-fidelity manikin simulation area currently consists of three rooms that can be configured as an emergency room, trauma bay, operating room, and adult or neonatal ICUs.
+All rooms have pan/tilt cameras and ceiling-mounted microphones for valuable debriefing and review.

 control room control room Giles baby